Rimaro03/docs-exam-slayer/docs/system_test.md

 Description:
 ---

-# System Test Document
+# System Test Report
-Each user stories has some acceptance criteria with their results.
+Each user stories has some acceptance criteria with their system test results.

 ## View the inventory
 *As a player I want to view my inventory anytime so that I can view which items I'm carrying*